maiziezhoulab/BfimputeBenchmark/README.md

 Any questions about the paper or scripts can be sent to wenzihang0506@gmail.com.

 ## Attached Packages
+`BfimputePaper` is a software integrating scRNA-seq analysis used for paper [Bfimpute: A Bayesian factorization method to recover single-cell RNA sequencing data](https://doi.org/10.1101/2021.02.10.430649).
+So the attached functions used in this package may have different names or parameters from their other versions.
+In order to avoid errors, it will be a good choice to install the following packages manually before installing `BfimputePaper`:

 Splatter can be installed using:
 ```R
 BiocManager::install("splatter")